 ”For artists to create compelling work it is vital that they do not fear censorship,” Carrie Eldridge founder of ATO Gallery tells me over WhatsApp shortly after New York-based painter Miroslava Romanova’s works were pulled from an exhibition at the National Hotel in Miami.
 According to co-organizer FlyNFTs, Nelly’s List, a global event company also co-organizing the event, decided to exclude the pieces as they depicted female nudes and might offend a male religious leader in attendance.
 Eldridge who represents Romanova was informed about the decision to exclude the paintings the evening before the show slated to open.
-Both FlyNFTs and Nelly’s List aware Romanova’s subject matter when they confirmed her participation.
+Both FlyNFTs and Nelly’s List were aware Romanova’s subject matter when they confirmed her participation.

 “This isn’t about just me, or this situation,” says Romanova, placing this occurrence into a larger and important context: “it’s about the female body being censored, especially in a painted form.
 There shouldn’t be any forms of censorship.
 Women should be able to control the narrative surrounding their own bodies.
 Historically, the female nude has been a major subject, yet the majority of nudes are painted by men.”
 Earlier this year, Cultbytes published a story on censorship on Instagram and Facebook after Instagram released a feature negatively affecting artists by limiting content on the Explore page.
 The social media platforms censor paintings that depict the nude body.
 As an example, Betty Tompkins who is known for her paintings of genitalia is often a victim of censorship, both off and online.